ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.rainbird/README.md

 `rainbird.X.device.sensors.rain` - True if a rain sensor is attached and rain is detected.

 `rainbird.X.device.settings.rainDelay` - The current irrigation delay (in days) set for the device.
+`rainbird.X.device.settings.seasonalAdjust` - The current seasonal adjust for the water budget.

 `rainbird.X.device.stations.Y.available` - True if zone Y is available in the device.
 `rainbird.X.device.stations.Y.irrigation` - True if zone Y is currently irrigated.